code4lib/shortimer/README.md

 -----

-It might be useful for shortimer to monitor places where jobs are posted on the web and scrape them, where they could then be approved (or deleted) in Shortimer's queue.
+It might be useful for shortimer to monitor places where jobs are posted on the web and scrape them, where they could then be approved (or deleted) in the queue.
 Here are some sites that might be useful to watch:

 * [Digital Preservation Coalition](http://www.dpconline.org/newsroom/vacancies)
 * [Library jobs in the Chronicle of Higher Education](http://chronicle.com/jobSearch?searchQueryString=&search_sortedBy=publicationDate+DESC&facetName%5B0%5D=jobadposition&facetName%5B1%5D=jobadcategory&facetValue%5B0%5D=54&facetValue%5B1%5D=58&facetCaption%5B0%5D=Professional+fields&facetCaption%5B1%5D=Library%2F+information+sciences&omni_mfs=true)